Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-he kind of woke up the thought of me that maybe I should try this at some point, you know, because I just thought to myself, you know, up until last year, when I was overweight 55, the thought in my head was, it'd be nice to get in shape again.
+he kind of woke up the thought of me that maybe I should try this at some point, you know, because I just thought to myself, you know, up until last year when I was overweight 55, the thought in my head was, it'd be nice to get in shape again.
 But you know, it's probably too late for me.
 I'm old now, right?
 It's not gonna happen.
-And When I got disgusted enough with myself to want to do something about it, and I hired this coach who was 20 years younger than I am, and I told him the first question I asked him was, do you think a man my age can get in really great shape again?
-And his answer immediately, no hesitation, was absolutely fucking loot yes.
+And When I got disgusted enough with myself to want to do something about it, and I hired this coach who who' was 20 years younger than I am, and I told him the first question I asked him was, do you think a man my age can get in really great shape again?
+And his answer immediately, no hesitation, was absolutely fucking luot yes.
 Yes, and hell yes.
 And he showed me pictures of all kinds of guys my age and older that had done it.
 So, you know, I think this is a good thing. ah I think I ought to do it.
 And I think other people ought to do it as well.

 01:10:59